rauls19/mondongo_nlp/README.md

 # Mondongo NLP

 Trying to be scikit-learn but worse.
+From papers to code.

 ## Implementation of:

+- Tokenizer
 - TF-IDF
-- Tokenizer
+- CountVectorizer

 ## Languages supported: